hzoo/hopeinsource.com/season-2/open-knowledge.md

 [21:26] **Shawn**: It's also like copy and pasteable examples of common things that you're going to use.
 And the reason that React is never going to document in TypeScript is cause they use flow, right.

 [21:37] **Shawn**: And the reason that TypeScript is never going to document React is because they serve TypeScript.
 The TypeScript docs serve TypeScript users who are coming over from Node.js And just general JS Land.
-They don't have anything react specific.
+They don't have anything React-specific.

-[21:49] **Shawn**: So I found the hole where it was just like an intersection of React doesn't do this Typescript doesn't do this, but there are a lot of me who are like React and TypeScript people.
+[21:49] **Shawn**: So I found the hole where it was just like an intersection of React doesn't do this TypeScript doesn't do this, but there are a lot of me who are like React and TypeScript people.

 [21:56] **Shawn**: And why not just create the docs for us?
 And so like it started copying pasting, and then now a whole bunch of it's like been translated into two other languages and it strikes a nerve because it's underserved.